matthewjmiller/mattmiller/_posts/2014-03-03-possible-answers.md

 ---
 layout: post
-title: "Possible answers to prayer"
+title: "Possible Answers to Prayer"
 date: 2014-03-03
 categories: poetry
 permalink: /possible-answers-to-prayer/
 ---

-## Possible Answers to Prayer

 Your petitions—though they continue to bear
 just the one signature—have been duly recorded.